mailchimp/content-style-guide/03-writing-about-people.html.md

 layout: article
 ---

+> Specific people do not come up often in the documentation world, but we are writers, who write content and represent a company, and it is a good thing to be aware of how to refer to people when and if the need arises, in or out of the docs.

 We write the same way we build apps: with a person-first perspective.
 Whether you are writing for an internal or external audience, it is important to write for and about other people in a way that is compassionate, inclusive, and respectful.
 Being aware of the impact of your language will help make strongDM a better place to work and a better steward of our values in the world.
 In this section we will lay out some guidelines for writing about people with compassion, and share some resources for further learning.

 ### As part of an audience